lijingzheQD/MagneticRW/README.txt

 Installation:
 -------------
-Extract the zip file and run the main one.r
+Extract the zip file and run the main.r

 Usage: